Freedom of movement in the EU

-There will be complete freedom of movement from 2014 for Bulgaria and Romania, which joined in 2007.
+There is complete freedom of movement from 2014 for Bulgaria and Romania, which joined in 2007.

 Croatia joined the EU on 1 July 2013.
 The transitional arrangements in relation to free movement of workers that apply to Croatia are as follows:

 From 1 July 2013 to 1 July 2015

 EU member states can choose to restrict the right of Croatian nationals to work in their country or in particular sectors.
 Ireland has decided to allow full free movement.

 From 1 July 2015